Skip to content

 How much does it cost to start modeling?

 It shouldn’t cost you much.
 Legitimate agencies don’t charge upfront fees.
-For digital modeling, your startup costs are basically zero — a smartphone and internet connection are enough.
-Be very wary of anyone asking you to pay large sums to start your career.
+For digital modeling, your startup costs are essentially zero — a smartphone and internet connection are sufficient.
+Be very wary of anyone asking you to pay large amounts to start your career.

 Is modeling a realistic full-time career?

-It can be, but it takes time and strategic thinking.
+It can be.
 Most models start part-time while building their career.
-Full-time modeling income typically requires either a steady stream of traditional bookings, a substantial digital following, or a combination of both.
+Full-time modeling income typically requires either a steady stream of traditional bookings, a substantial digital following, or — best of all — a combination of both.

 Do I need a modeling agency to get started?

-Not necessarily.
-For traditional modeling, an agency significantly improves your chances of getting quality bookings.
-For digital modeling, you can absolutely start independently.
+Not for digital modeling.
+For traditional modeling, an agency significantly improves your chances of quality bookings.
 Many digital models never sign with a traditional agency.

 How do I deal with rejection in modeling?